eed3si9n/eed3si9n.com/content/posts/sbt-2.0-ideas.md

 Similar to sbt 0.13 to 1.0 development that I oversaw, my general philosophy is to avoid making huge jumps concepturally from sbt 1, and if we have to make jumps we should try it during sbt 1.x either as a feature release or a plugin.

-At the same time, taking advantage of the chance to break API compatibility, we should should aim to fix confusing things and improve some aspects where we can.
+At the same time, we should take advantage of the chance to break API compatibility, and aim to fix confusing things or improve on some aspects where we can.

 ### sbt 2.0.0-alpha7